Homebirth

 —Barbara Harper, Midwife, Founder of Waterbirth International

 The excellent health of my clients combined with the high quality, preventive care I provide, mean that complications in labor and birth are rare.
 If a concern begins to develop, it is either addressed skillfully at home or we will discuss the need for transfer to a higher resource setting, as necessary.
+In the case of a transfer, I will accompany you and be available as support throughout the process.

 Postpartum Visits